Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 Static stretching simply means holding each stretch for ten to fifteen seconds.

-It helps increase overall flexibility and should target all major muscle groups.
+It helps increase overall flexibility and targets all major muscle groups.

 Stretching acts to elongate tendons and muscles, allowing for an increase range of motion.